A Strange Day on Planet Earth

 Yet to even think the word “green” at this moment feels a lie, a stunted word to cover a universe of throbbing photosynthetic bursts, each deserving of its own word, in need of new libraries and temples of words.

-I almost forget how to think for a whole hour—or that thing we call thinking, a compulsive recitation of pasts and futures and credit card balances.
+I almost forget how to think for a whole hour — or that thing we call thinking, a compulsive recitation of pasts and futures and credit card balances.
 I almost forget, or is it remember, swept into this universe of beings with other preoccupations so much more interesting than my own.
 I feel myself a stupid infant here, stumbling along in thin skin among ancestors that calmly absorb each raindrop and plunge deeper: and for a moment I can feel the triumphant thrust of those roots.

-The wind sends cascades of latent raindrops onto my head and soaking into the fabric my shoes, those shoes made of materials I cannot name, knowing not where they came from or where they will go.
+The wind sends cascades of latent raindrops onto my head and soaking into the fabric of my shoes, those shoes made of materials I cannot name, knowing not where they came from or where they will go.
 Nor do I know the names of most of the relatives I pass here, a consequence of spending most hours locked in a monoculture of human thoughts and human deeds and human offenses.

 But they do not shove me out; it’s not in the nature of a plant to be stingy, this much I know.
-Even to these unseeing eyes they show off each impossible curl, whispering my dulled senses back to feeling, speaking the sleeping animal within me awake.chamisa.jpg
+Even to these unseeing eyes they show off each impossible curl, whispering my dulled senses back to feeling, speaking the sleeping animal within me awake.

-I forget several human lies and I remember the original truth: in this exchange we name carbon for oxygen there is a deeper bond that can never be entirely muted from knowing.
+I forget several human lies and remember the original truth: in this exchange we name carbon for oxygen there is a deeper bond that can never be entirely muted.
 In one popular story they say God breathed into Adam, a strange cover for this superior miracle in which the plants breathed into and gave us life.
 This afternoon my cells remember, the very DNA seeming to coil anew in pure gratitude, resinging its place in an ancient chorus, a small note in a song that preceded and will surely continue us.

 Caught up in that ancient melody, I almost forget the thing called thinking.
 Almost.